 Disposing of waste properly also keeps the environment safe as it prevents sewage from overflowing into water sources near you.
-Additionally, Express Septic Pumping uses only eco-friendly techniques to dispose of all types of materials removed from your septic system, so you don’t have to worry about polluting the environment.
+Additionally, Express Septic & Drain Cleaning uses only eco-friendly techniques to dispose of all types of materials removed from your septic system, so you don’t have to worry about polluting the environment.

 You should never flush:

 Likewise, do not pour toxins down the kitchen sink.
 Never pour: